Penncil/MOTTO/README.md

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)
 ![Status](https://img.shields.io/badge/paper-under%20review-orange)

-MOTTO is a framework for estimating **heterogeneous treatment effects on time-to-event outcomes across multiple health systems**, without pooling patient-level data.
+MOTTO is a pframework for estimating **heterogeneous treatment effects on time-to-event outcomes across multiple health systems**, without pooling patient-level data.
 Each site fits overlap-weighted Cox models locally and shares only a compressed **tensor-train (TT)** representation of its likelihood surface; the coordinating center reconstructs the multi-site estimates from these compressed cores.
 The reconstruction is **lossless** — it reproduces the estimates that would have been obtained from a pooled analysis — while only low-dimensional summaries ever leave each site.

 This repository provides the analysis code, a fully reproducible **synthetic** demonstration, and the condition code definitions used in the study.

 ---

-## Repository contents
+## Repository structure

 ```
 MOTTO/
 ├── README.md
+├── requirements.txt
+├── code/
-├── generate_simulation_data.py     # Synthetic multi-site data generator
+│   ├── generate_simulation_data.py   # Synthetic multi-site data generator
-├── federated_analysis.py           # Site-level analysis (local Cox + TT compression)
+│   ├── federated_analysis.py         # Site-level analysis (local Cox + TT compression)
-├── central_analysis.py             # Central aggregation (lossless TT reconstruction)
+│   ├── central_analysis.py           # Central aggregation (lossless TT reconstruction)
-├── run_site_analysis.py            # Driver: run one site (or all sites)
+│   ├── run_site_analysis.py          # Driver: run one site (or all sites)
-├── run_central_analysis.py         # Driver: aggregate site results
+│   └── run_central_analysis.py       # Driver: aggregate site results
+├── codelists/
-├── medical_condition.csv           # Medical condition → ICD code crosswalk
+│   └── medical_condition.csv         # Medical condition → ICD code crosswalk
+├── data/
-├── site_Penn_data.csv              # Synthetic site cohorts (Penn, Yale,
+│   ├── site_Penn_data.csv            # Synthetic site cohorts
-├── site_Yale_data.csv              #   Mayo, UTSW, OneFlorida+)
+│   ├── site_Yale_data.csv            #   (Penn, Yale, Mayo, UTSW, OneFlorida+)
-├── site_Mayo_data.csv
+│   ├── site_Mayo_data.csv
-├── site_UTSW_data.csv
+│   ├── site_UTSW_data.csv
-├── site_UF_data.csv
+│   └── site_UF_data.csv
-├── motto_federated_results.csv     # Final aggregated estimates
 └── results/
-    └── <Site>_glp1_vs_sglt2_OOI1_results_<timestamp>.pkl   # Per-site TT cores
+    ├── <Site>_glp1_vs_sglt2_OOI1_results_<timestamp>.pkl   # Per-site TT cores
+    └── motto_federated_results.csv                          # Final aggregated estimates
 ```

+All scripts resolve paths relative to their own location, so the commands below can be run from the repository root without editing any paths.

-> **Note on the data.** The `site_*.csv` files are **synthetic**.
+> **Note on the data.** The files in `data/` are **synthetic**.
 They are simulated to match the covariate structure and time-to-event format of the study cohorts, but contain no real patient records.
 Treatment effects in the simulation are illustrative and are **not** tuned to reproduce the hazard ratios reported in the paper.
-They exist so the full pipeline can be run end-to-end and inspected. `medical_condition.csv` maps clinical conditions (comorbidities, outcomes, and negative controls) to their defining ICD-9/ICD-10 codes.
+They exist so the full pipeline can be run end-to-end and inspected. `codelists/medical_condition.csv` maps clinical conditions (comorbidities, outcomes, and negative controls) to their defining ICD-9/ICD-10 codes.

 ---